DeviousD4n/GPTerm/README.md

 ## Configuration

 Before using GPTerm, make sure to set your OpenAI API key by replacing the placeholder value `"API_KEY"` with your actual API key in the script.
 Extra roles and models can also be added in the script itself.

+## gpterm -h :

+    GPTerm: A Command-Line Interface for ChatGPT.
+Version 0.2

+    USAGE:
+        gpt [OPTION]...
+[QUESTION]

+    OPTIONS:
+        -l                  Lists all previous stored chats in {storage_location}.
+        -r CHAT_NAME        Resumes a previous chat session.
+CHAT_NAME should be replaced with the name of the chat file.
+        -c QUERY            Submits a QUERY to ChatGPT for a shell command and prompts the user to execute the command.

+    CHAT COMMANDS:
+        !quit or !q         Ends the current chat and saves it.
+        !kill               Ends the current chat without saving.
+        !role               Cycle through roles
+        !model              Cycle through models
+        !tokens             Rudimentary token count
+        !history            Prints the current or resumed chat session history.
+        !copy CODEBLOCK_ID  Copies the specified code block to the clipboard.
+Replace CODEBLOCK_ID with the ID of the code block.
+        !multi              Initiates multi-line input mode.
+Useful for pasting data with multiple lines such as code.
+                            Finish multi-line entry with '!end' on a newline or hit CTRL-D.